Rural - Urban

 Improving logistics, and shortening value chains

-RUE: A socially driven digital platform to educate and popularise the food industry for the general public.
+A socially driven digital platform to educate and popularise the food industry for the general public.

 Ecosystem and biodiversity restoration

-RUE: Quarry Restoration with Mediterranean biome adapted plants & crops, and a Botanical Path tour.
+Quarry Restoration with Mediterranean biome adapted plants & crops, and a Botanical Path tour.

 Regional circular bioeconomy development

-RUE: Key Enablers for the Circular Bioeconomy.
+Key Enablers for the Circular Bioeconomy

 User engagement, empowerment, society and territorial awareness

-RUE: Leverage local resources to drive equitable economic development & balanced exchange of value between rural and urban areas.
+Leverage local resources to drive equitable economic development & balanced exchange of value between rural and urban areas.

 Culture, landscape and heritage access and promotion

-RUE: Employ different cognitive computing tools to foster sustainable tourism by attracting urban populations to rural areas through personalised experiences.
+Employ different cognitive computing tools to foster sustainable tourism by attracting urban populations to rural areas through personalised experiences.

 Enhanced mobility